RAVALLI COUNTY OBITUARIES

 JACK KERLEE, WELL-KNOWN OLD-TIMER OF DARBY AREA, PASSES.

-at a Missoula hospital Friday, were conducted by Rev. R.J.
+died at a Missoula hospital Friday, were conducted by Rev. R.J.

 the 64 years of his life in the Darby community, gathered to attend

 Odd Fellows and Rebekah lodges.

 were born to them, four surviving.
 These are Clarence of Butte,

 Robert and Quentin of Darby, and Ruth Morfort of Santa

 Barbara, California.
 Others to survive are the brothers, Ben Kerlee

 Abstract from: The Western News, July 31, 1952